-Starbucks offers both full-time and part-time employees benefits, including medical, dental, and vision coverage.
+Starbucks offers full-time and part-time employee benefits, including medical, dental, and vision coverage.
 For hourly workers, eligibility for these benefits begins once they’ve worked at least 240 hours within a three-month period.
 That’s an average of just under 19 hours per week.

 Get started searching for Starbucks jobs on the Starbucks careers page.

 Lowe’s is a home improvement retailer selling appliances, furniture, tools, home decor, and more.
 According to its website, the company has over 300,000 employees.

 Lowe’s offers benefits for part-time work.
 Although it’s not as comprehensive as the medical plans offered to full-time positions, basic healthcare insurance is available.